mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 I want to tell you the fundamental thought of [Diamond Sutra](glossary#diamond-sutra).
 What does the Diamond Sutra want to teach us?
 [There is] only one point I want to tell you.

 I told you before, last week, the [Diamond Sutra](glossary#diamond-sutra) is quite different from the [Vimalakirti Sutra](glossary#vimalakirti-sutra), because the Diamond Sutra is a little bit “dry”....
 The Vimalakirti Sutra is more like literature, Buddhist literature – beautiful.
 But Diamond Sutra is sort of based on philosophical Buddhist teaching.
-So, a little “dry”.
+So, it is a little “dry”.

 ##### 18:58